Why you should visit and fall in love with the Italian Riviera?

 15. FIAT 500 in Garlenda, every summer

-Meet in Garlenda for the International FIAT 500 meeting: Each summer, a gathering of car enthusiasts from all over the world come in Garlenda, a charming village and an elite tourist spot, for the International “Raduno FIAT 500“.
+Meet in Garlenda for the International FIAT 500 meeting: Each summer, a gathering of car enthusiasts from all over the world come to Garlenda, a charming village and an elite tourist spot, for the International “Raduno FIAT 500“.

 16. Cheese focaccia of Recco